Summer Internship Programme

 • Ideally, we would like to have students who have completed one or more papers in a related area of study to health, safety, and wellbeing.

-• Who are genuinely interested in starting a career in Health, Safety and Wellbeing.
+• Who are genuinely interested in starting a career in Health, Safety and Wellbeing and have a cultural background and or lived experience with disability.

 • Demonstrate a good work ethic and communication skills.

-• Available to work full time from mid November to end of February (excluding the Christmas/new year holidays) for approximately three month programme.
+• Available to work full time (upto 40 hours per week) from mid November to mid of February (excluding the Christmas/new year holidays) for approximately three month programme.

 • Eligible to live, study and work in New Zealand.